Monday, October 27, 2025

 I prefer the kind that are up on my roof

 By Friday morning it was clear that the hideous rash on the right side of my torso was not running its course, and my throat was still sore, so I went to a doctor.
-The doctor took one look at it and told me it was shingles.
+The doctor took one look at the rash and told me it was shingles.

 I know several people who have had shingles, and they report that it was about the most excruciating thing they'd ever had to endure.
 I wouldn't describe my case as excruciating, but the discomfort level does seem to be ticking upward ever so gradually.
 The rash didn't really hurt or itch at all when it first appeared; I could walk around barely aware that it was there.
 But now I can feel it constantly.
 There's mild itching and sort of a feeling of microscopic needle pricks.
 My friend Rob, who's a chiropractor and with whom I was just in the Grand Canyon, tells me that the itching is simply my immune system doing its work, and that I should absolutely not scratch.